 The concept for art and exhibits is that they will be throughout the building rather than one dedicated space.
 Making use of wall space, decorative pillars, or art as part of the furnishings brings the culture of the area into the interior and fabric of the building.
 Temporary exhibitions can be mounted in the welcome area or other appropriate parts of the building, e.g. displaying art of local school children within the children's space.
-The transition space between the town hall and the hub may be suitable for external art.
 Art can be introduced through specially designed carpets or in niche seating areas.